 Recent research suggests that tsunamis have struck the Washington coast on a regular basis.
 They can occur at any time of the day or night, under any and all weather conditions, and in all seasons.
-Ocean-facing beaches, bay entrances, tidal flats, and coastal rivers are especially vulnerable to tsunamis.
+Beaches open to the ocean, bay entrances, tidal flats, and coastal rivers are especially vulnerable to tsunamis.